 - Use different passwords for different purposes i.e. do not reuse passwords.

 For security reason, you are advised to change the initial password after the first access.
 It is also advisable to change your password on a regular basis.

 Be cautious about accessing your account information or performing sensitive transactions on public computers; make sure you use public computers at a reputable provider - if the PC is not properly secured, hardware and software can be modified to capture keystrokes and other data that could disclose your personal information regardless of the security provided by the website.

 - Do not open other Internet browser sessions and access other websites while you are assessing your account information or performing sensitive transactions through the Internet.

 - Ensure that others are not looking at your keyboard over your shoulder when you enter your PIN or password, or access to your personal information.
 This is particularly important at public internet access locations.

 - Do not check the box that asks your computer to "remember your passwords" or use "auto complete" function of your browser.
 That defeats the security of passwords.

 - When you have finished with any secure online session (such as accessing your account information), please remember to log-off and close your browser window, and clear your browser's cache files so that your personal information is not stored in the computer, particularly when using public internet access services.

-For enquiries, or reporting on suspected phishing cases relating to FWD, please call our Customer Service Hotline on:
+For enquiries or to report suspected phishing cases relating to FWD, please contact us at firstname.lastname@example.org.